-- In 2020, males made 9% of microblog users in Brazil, while females counted for 6%.
+- In 2020, males made up 9% of microblog users in Brazil, while females counted for 6%.

 - Updating blogs in Brazil decreased among male bloggers from 22% in 2018 to 20% in 2020.

-- Brazilians ages 25 to 34 are more likely to spend time maintaining and updating their blogs.
+- Brazilians age 25 to 34 are more likely to spend time maintaining and updating their blogs.